guivr/anivia/README.md

 # anivia
 The simplest SPA framework

-To load the views, you need a simple python server:
+OBS: To load the views, you need to turn on a server.

+Example:
 `python -m SimpleHTTPServer 3000`